Luge’s new king: Germany’s Johannes Ludwig wins Olympic gold

 It’s no surprise that a German won, and shouldn’t be a surprise that this was Ludwig’s turn.
 There have been 16 Olympic men’s luge races; a German man has won 11 of them.
 Ludwig was the bronze medalist at the Pyeongchang Games four years ago, then made it clear that he would be the one to catch at the Beijing Games when he arrived in China for the season-opening World Cup race and simply routed the field.

+“I know this moment and Johannes, he’s worked a long time for this medal,” said Felix Loch, a two-time Olympic champion from Germany who was fourth and embraced Ludwig warmly when the race was over.
+“And now he’s got the medal.
+It’s great for him and we will celebrate with him.”

-He was nearly a second better than anyone else in that World Cup, which is just two heats, not the Olympic four.
+Ludwig was nearly a second better than anyone else in that World Cup this past fall, which is just two heats, not the Olympic four.
 His winning margin at that World Cup was the biggest luge had seen in nearly eight years, a simply dominant showing.

 Kindl closed the gap between Ludwig and the rest of the world at the Beijing Games.